Lynne Martin, User Experience Architect

 Design and Implement UX Programs

 When new to a company, I begin by learning, listening, observing and assessing.
 Every company has a unique culture and attitudes about UX.
-The phases and tasks detailed below are a generic approach culled together from my various experiences with sofware and web teams.
+The phases and tasks detailed below are a generic approach culled together from my various experiences with software and web teams.
 However, the approach and emphasis of certain elements varies team-by-team.

 Phase 1 - Prerequisites and Baselining